Weight Loss Surgery Revision – A Second Chance

 - Removal of the device eliminates the chance of a slipped band and mechanical failure

 While the gastric sleeve surgery presents a number of advantages over the LAP-BAND® system, bariatric revision surgery is still a serious procedure, with its own set of risks and complications to consider.
 Additionally, as with any weight loss procedure, no guarantee can be for weight loss success.
-However, the Kim Bariatric Institute stresses that a positive outlook supported by extensive experience can lead to meaningful weight loss and a second chance at living the life his patients desire.
+However, the DFW Bariatric Institute stresses that a positive outlook supported by extensive experience can lead to meaningful weight loss and a second chance at living the life our patients desire.
 Ultimately, that’s what weight loss revision surgery is all about.